Diogenes Laertius was a Roman-era historian, and the main source of biographical information on ancient philosophers. He wrote in Greek.

 The Ionian School

 Traditionally, the first philosopher is regarded to be either Thales of Miletus, or his student, Anaximander of Miletus.
-There are two main reasons why Thales is at times not identified as the first philosopher: he didn’t leave any written work behind, and he lived in the last part of the era of prominence of “sages”, when theologians also produced work which contained philosophical elements.
+There are two main reasons why Thales is at times not identified as the first philosopher: he didn’t leave any written work behind, and he lived in the last part of the era of prominence of “sages”, when theologians also produced work that contained philosophical elements.
 After all, Thales is the only philosopher to be included in the list of “The Seven Sages of Greece”, with inscriptions of his teachings found at the Oracle of Delphi.

 Anaximander, his student, did write down his theories; although only a very small fragment survives.
-In that fragment we read of the first use of a noun-form for the notion of something “infinite”; the Infinite, in Anaximander, is a boundless and unknown space, from which all things originate, and to which all things return when they pass away.
+In that fragment we read of the first use of a noun form for the notion of something “infinite”; the Infinite, in Anaximander, is a boundless and unknown space, from which all things originate, and to which all things return when they pass away.
 The notion of the Infinite played a crucial role in all philosophy, as well as in mathematics and the natural sciences.
 Prior to Anaximander, the Greek term for the "infinite" existed only in the form of an adjective; Homer, for example, uses it to describe the sea.

 The so-called “Ionian school” - the name is given due to its founders originating in the region of Ionia, in Greek Asia Minor – is argued to be more involved with natural philosophy, and to stay away from obscure or theological ideas.
-In that it is in direct contrast to the “Pythagorean” school.
+In that, it is in direct contrast to the “Pythagorean” school.

 Thales is known for coming up with influencial new notions.
 The notion of the “theorem”, in mathematics, is attributed to him; as is the first mathematician proof of a theorem.